Your Bag

 Yet a notable observation was the unfamiliarity of the entire infrastructure.
 Despite its serene and cozy ambiance, exuding a distinct lo-fi vibe unlike any watchmaking sites I’ve seen, my attention was piqued when I gazed through the expansive glass doors and windows.
 The atmosphere transported me to a realm reminiscent of a traditional watchmaking venue.
 The absence of long assembly benches and the absence of the bustling, industrious scene of watchmakers working side by side marked a departure from the conventional setting.
 Instead, what unfolded before me were clean, single-unit desks illuminated by professional lighting.
 Each desk was meticulously organized, featuring a specific set of machines and equipment tailored for the unique tasks of individual watchmakers.
 This departure from the conventional setup underscored a shift towards a more focused and specialized approach, highlighting the precision and attention to detail required in the craft of watchmaking within this distinct environment.

-A shot of one of the few watchmaker attaching the hands of Habuka Deluxe Aoki Lake
+A shot of one of the few watchmaker attaching the hands of Habuka Deluxe Aoki Lake.

 Entering The Assembly Space